-Ten million Somali live scattered across eight countries in the northeastern portion of Africa, commonly called the "Horn of Africa," and in the Middle East.
+Several million Somali live scattered across eight countries in the northeastern portion of Africa, commonly called the "Horn of Africa," and in the Middle East.
 Nearly five million live in the Republic of Somalia.
 They are one of the most homogenous people groups in Africa, speaking a common language, adhering to a single faith, and sharing a cultural heritage.

-The Somali first appeared in Africa around 1200 A.D., and began expanding westward and southward about 150 years later.
+Somalis first appeared in Africa around 1200 A.D., and began expanding westward and southward about 150 years later.
 They converted to Islam around 1550, under the influence of Arab traders that had settled along the cost of present-day Somalia.

 Somalia is located on the Horn of East Africa.
 It has a tropical climate that varies little throughout the year.
 With an average rainfall of less than 11 inches, droughts are a common occurrence.
-In the 1970's and 1980's, droughts in the northern region forced the Somali nomads to migrate farther south.
+In the 1970s and 1980s, droughts in the northern region forced the Somali nomads to migrate farther south.

 The name, Somali, is derived from the words, "so maal," which literally mean, "Go milk a beast for yourself!"
 To the Somali, this is actually a rough expression of hospitality.
 Their society is based on the nuclear family, which consists of a husband, wife, and children.
 The man is the head of his household.
 A typical family owns a herd of sheep or goats and a few burden camels.
-Some may also own a herd of breeding and milking camels.
+Some may also own a herd of milking camels.
 The more camels a man has, the greater his prestige.
 In the wetter regions, cattle are also raised.

 The Somali consider themselves warriors.
 The men often leave the women in charge of the herds, so that they might train to become more effective fighters.
 They are a very individualistic people, sharply divided by clans.
 Fights often occur between the clans, resulting in tens of thousands of deaths.